Implement branch-level scoping

 - Each holdings record must represent the holdings data for only one copy of an item.

 Although a local holdings records collection accepts non-MARC patterned data, sending this type of data is not recommended for supporting ongoing branch scoping.
-Files for non-MARC projects can be submitted only as frequently as quarterly, which has proven to be too infrequent for WorldCat Discovery users.
+Files for non-MARC collections can be submitted only as frequently as quarterly, which has proven to be too infrequent for WorldCat Discovery users.

 For information about creating a local holdings records collection, see Create a local holdings records collection.